The information on this page is for DHS partners who provide behavioral health services.

-The Division of Care and Treatment Services hosts meetings for professionals involved in responding to behavioral health crisis situations to discuss challenges and solutions related to the COVID-19 pandemic.
+The Division of Care and Treatment Services hosts meetings for professionals involved in responding to behavioral health crisis situations to discuss challenges and solutions.

 DHS 35 and DHS 75 certified providers

 All providers certified under Wis.
 Admin.
 Code ch.
 DHS 35 and Wis.
 Admin.
 Code ch.
-DHS 75 are encouraged to participate in monthly virtual meetings.
-These meetings provide information regarding the COVID-19 pandemic.
-There is also an opportunity for providers to share questions and concerns with DHS staff from the Division of Care and Treatment Services, the Division of Medicaid Services, and Division of Quality Assurance.
+DHS 75 are encouraged to participate in a monthly virtual meeting with DHS staff from the Division of Care and Treatment Services, the Division of Medicaid Services, and Division of Quality Assurance.

 - DHS Client Rights Office